sis00337/Pycharm-For-Dummies/docs/ui-components/ui-components.md

 ### Option B - Log-in with Personal Access Token
-Option B will show you how to generate a personal accesss token from GitHub to add the associated account to PyCharm.
+This option will show you how to generate a personal accesss token from GitHub to add the associated account to PyCharm.

 1. In a new browser window, go to [GitHub](https://github.com/) and log-in to your GitHub account.